-Artist Relief Project is a community-driven endeavor using the power of social media sharing to collectively raise funds to support artists whose financial well-being has been impacted by the COVID-19 pendemic.
-The success of this endeavor directly depends on the support of the greater community in spreading awareness about this initiative and joining together to uplift and help one another through this crisis.
+Artist Relief Project is a community-driven endeavor that began by using the power of social media sharing to collectively raise funds to support artists whose financial well-being was impacted by the COVID-19 pandemic.
+We owe the success of this endeavor to the support of the greater community in spreading awareness about this initiative and joining together to help one another through this crisis.

-Our mission is to help as many artists as possible who are struggling with financial hardships during these difficult times.
+Our mission is to help as many artists as possible overcome the professional challenges they are currently facing.
 We will continue pursuing various fundraising and funding initiatives so that we may help as many people as possible, and we kindly request you to help by continuing to spread word of this initiative with your networks and connections.

-Funds raised will offer support to artists in two ways: (1) in the short term in the form of $200 emergency cash relief distributions and (2) in the longer term in the form of programs and resources to support artists to continue pursuing sustainable economic opportunities in their respective disciplines.
+Artist Relief Project offers support to artists in two ways: (1) in the short term in the form of needs-based emergency cash relief grants and (2) in the longer term in the form of programs and resources to support artists to continue pursuing sustainable economic opportunities in their respective disciplines.

-Any individual pursuing the arts as a career (any discipline, any level of experience) whose financial well-being has been impacted by COVID19-related circumstances may request support.
+Any individual pursuing the arts as a career (any discipline, any level of experience) whose professional and/ or financial well-being has been impacted may request support.
 There are currently no geographic limitations.

-Applicants must be able to demonstrate (1) they are a practicing artist committed to pursuing a career in their respective disciplines and (2) they have been negatively financially impacted by the COVID19 crisis.
-We also ask that those who request support join the communal efforts to spread awareness about the initiative by sharing the Project on their social media channels.
+Applicants must be able to demonstrate they are a practicing artist committed to pursuing a career in their respective disciplines.
+We also ask that those who request support to let us know more about the professional challenges they are currently facing and to join the communal efforts to spread awareness about the initiative by sharing the Project on their social media channels.

 Sorry, but support from this initiative is not available to groups or organizations.

 You will receive an email confirmation upon submission of your request.
-If you are still concerned about whether we received your application, you can email us at [email protected]
+If you are still concerned about whether we received your request, you can email us at [email protected].

-- Share/ post about Artist Relief Project with a personal message about why this initiative matters to you.
+- Share/ post about Artist Relief Project on social media with a personal message about why this initiative matters to you.

 - Invite people in your network to donate.

-- Like & Follow Artist Relief Project on Facebook, Instagram, and Twitter.
+- Like & Follow Artist Relief Project on Facebook and Instagram.